Healthcare Appointment System

 ideation

-Turning insights into actionable design concepts
+Turning insights into real design ideas

-Turning insights into actionable design concepts
+Turning insights into real design ideas

-Turning insights into actionable design concepts
+Turning insights into real design ideas

 My goal was to design features that fit naturally into what users were already doing—just in a more efficient way.
 I took insights from field research and translated them into clear, practical features that directly addressed patient pain points and hospital limitations.